-Otezla (apremilast) is a prescription drug used to treat certain autoimmune conditions such as psoriasis.
+Otezla (apremilast) is a prescription drug used to treat certain autoimmune conditions, such as psoriasis.
 The drug comes as a tablet.
-You usually take it twice per day.
+It’s usually taken once or twice daily, according to a dosage schedule.

 Otezla comes as a tablet that you swallow.